Tsukasa Akimoto: Career

 After working as a secretary in the office of Diet member Kōki Kobayashi Akimoto became a member of the House of Councillors in the Diet between 2004 and 2010 running in the national PR block.
 He was a member of the House of Representatives between 2012 and 2021 running in the Tokyo 15th district and served as a deputy minister in the Third and Fourth Abe Cabinet.

 Bribery scandal

 Late December 2019, Akimoto was arrested for allegedly receiving up to ¥7.6 million in bribes from 500.com, a Chinese gambling operator interested in setting up a casino in the country.
 On September 7, 2021, the court sentenced him to four years in prison and fined the amount equal to the bribes he had received.
 He was also found guilty of offering to bribe witnesses to falsify their court testimony.
-In March of 2024, the sentence was upheld in the Tokyo High Court but the case is pending further appeal.
+In March 2024, the sentence was upheld in the Tokyo High Court but the case is pending further appeal.